Get mean rotations and covariance matrices from set of finite rotations

 Ensure all poles are in southern hemisphere [Default ensures positive opening angles].

 Sets the desired groups of ages.
-For a single time append the desired time.
+For a single time append the desired time and all rotations are used to compute a single mean rotation.
 For an equidistant range of reconstruction ages give -Tstart/stop/inc or -Tstart/stop/npoints+n.
 For an non-equidistant set of reconstruction ages please pass them via the first column in a file, e.g., -Tagefile.
-The ages indicate read or generated becomes the bin-boundaries and we output the average time of all rotations inside each bin.
+The ages we read or generate becomes the bin-boundaries and we output the average time of all rotations inside each bin.

 Expect weights in last column for a weighted mean rotation [no weights].